beaverbuilder/documentation/docs/beaver-builder/about-this-release.md

 description: Describes the features in this release of the Beaver Builder plugin.
 ---

 Here are the new features as of Beaver Builder 2.5-alpha.2.
-Features for the latest alpha version (alpha.2) are marked.
+Features for the latest alpha version (alpha.2) are labeled.

 :::warning **Warning**
 Using alpha releases in a production environment is highly discouraged.
 The risk of bugs is high and features can be changed or removed based on testing and feedback.